jaericho/jaericho.github.io/_posts/2014-12-02-Fairly-Tales-of-the-Modern-Woman.md

 Next, I was told that any diamond ring bought needed to be .05 carats bigger than her sisters. *(The sister's ring was 1.2 carat, so her's needs to be 1.25 carat. /facepalm I hope she never finds out her sister's ring was fake.)*

-Finally, the conversation was summed up: She should be surprised during the proposal. *(It shouldn't be a surprise because they should be discussing marriage and their roles before the engagement.)* But of course she'll discuss marriage and roles with the guy beforehand!
+Finally, the conversation was summed up: She should be surprised during the proposal. *(It shouldn't be a surprise because they should be discussing marriage and their roles before the engagement.)* Of course she'll discuss marriage and roles with the guy beforehand!
 But that discussion isn't a proposal.
 A surprise is needed for a proposal.
 A romantic surprise. *(But it's not a surprise because...\<interrupted\>)* It should be a surprise!

 Amazing thing #1: Mental Gymnastics.